 It’s very, very rare for me to go to Hachoir and not have my usual Big Mec (or at least the Classic) burger, a delicious salad (that ginger vinaigrette is unreal) and of course the piping hot fries.
-This meal is one of my favourites in the city but every now and then I have to step away for what’s familiar, especially in my favourite restaurant, and try a new dish or two.
+This meal is one of my favourites in the city but every now and then I have to step away from what’s familiar, especially in my favourite restaurant, and try a new dish or two.
 Trying something new is what I do on a daily basis as a blogger and late last week I dropped in to see what the team at Hachoir had cooked up for summer.

 To try and describe what we tried in one word I would have to go with fresh.
 It isn’t as easy as funnelling everything down to one word but the meats, fish, veggies and a few great new cocktails that they’ve included on their dinner menu are exceptionally fresh and vibrantly flavourful.
 We tried 4 new dishes including the tuna tataki and the salmon gravlax.
 The kitchen has taken its time to develop each new item and their patience in perfecting what they serve their guests is our reward.